 Popcorn made in the air fryer is cheaper than microwave popcorn (in terms of money and calories).
 That’s because they don’t contain lots of seasonings.

 The air fryer uses less oil than a conventional oven.
-In most cases, two tablespoons of oil are sufficient to make tasty and crunchy popcorns.
+In most cases, two tablespoons of fat can make tasty and crunchy popcorn.

 So, no worries about consuming plenty of unhealthy unsaturated oils.